 I’ve included this section within this writing guide because it’s one of the questions I get asked most by writers in my community.
 Choosing the right tense when it comes to writing a novel is a crucial consideration.
 The tense can dictate how much of the story you can reveal, how immersive you want the story to be, what character perspectives you can use, and so much more.
-If halfway through writing your novel you decide that, for instance, a first person narrator isn’t quite working for your story, it’s going to be tricky to change everything you’ve already written.
+If halfway through writing your novel you decide that, for instance, a first-person narrator isn’t quite working for your story, it’s going to be tricky to change everything you’ve already written.
 However, it’s all a matter of individual storytelling styles.
 There are 4 main tenses:

-- First person – this is useful if you’re looking to use a first person narrator to tell the story.
+- First-person – this is useful if you’re looking to use a first-person narrator to tell the story.
 It usually centres on one lead character which the story will follow throughout.

 - Second person – quite an uncommon tense to use, particularly when it comes to writing a novel.

-- Third person limited – one of the more popular approaches to writing a novel, which often centres on one lead character or several.
+- Third-person limited – one of the more popular approaches to writing a novel, which often centres on one lead character or several.

-- Third person omniscient – historically, a very popular approach, but as fiction has moved towards character-driven stories, its popularity has waned.
+- Third-person omniscient – historically, a very popular approach, but as fiction has moved towards character-driven stories, its popularity has waned.

 For me, finding the time to write my novels is the hardest part.
 Our busy lives, driven by work, family and friends, can leave us with little time to spare.
 Even if we do have some time, we feel exhausted, stressed or lacking in creativity.
-And it’s fair to say when it comes writing a novel, you have to be a little bit awake.
+And it’s fair to say when it comes to writing a novel, you have to be a little bit awake.

 There’s nothing more difficult than sitting down to write your novel when you’re just not in the mood.
 But you know that chances to do so are rare and that you must take advantage of each one whenever they come around.
 But is it counterproductive to force your writing?